vivienhuangg/nibble/context/Users/vivienhuang/6.1040/nibble/design/concepts/Recipe/testing.md/steps/response.543d70ea.md

         }
         for (const ing of newIngredients) {
           if (!ing.name || !ing.quantity) {
-            return {
-              error: "Each new ingredient must have a name and quantity.", };
+            return { error: "Each new ingredient must have a name and quantity." };
           }
         }
         updateFields.ingredients = newIngredients;